warmana/cloudant-docs-fork/source/includes/basics/_index.md

 bound to predetermined maintenance windows.
 Cloudant does not require customer sign-off on changes and updates to their clusters in Bluemix Local.</p>

-**What about changes that are disruptive?**
+**What about changes that are potentially disruptive?**
-<p>While the vast majority of updates are non-disruptive, Cloudant might deploy changes that cause a temporary outage.
+<p>While the vast majority of updates are not disruptive, Cloudant may deploy changes that cause a temporary outage.
 These outages are rare.
-In the event of an outage, Cloudant support will coordinate with you to find a maintenance window that is the least disruptive to deploy these types of releases.</p>
+If an outage occurs, Cloudant coordinates with you to find a maintenance window that minimizes any disruption to your business.</p>

-**Where are the Cloudant VMs being deployed?**
+**What name displays in the catalog for Cloudant service?**
-<p>The VMs deploy within the private VLANs inside of your Bluemix Local deployment.</p>
+<p>The Cloudant service name displays as "Local".</p>

 **How does Cloudant obtain IP addresses for the VMs?**
-<p>Cloudant is on the private network inside of Bluemix Local and only requires private IPs, which are provided by the Bluemix team.</p>
+<p>Cloudant is on the private network inside Bluemix Local and only requires private IPs, which are provided by the Bluemix team.</p>

-**What name will display in the catalog for Cloudant service?**
+**Does Cloudant have an architecture diagram for deployments in Bluemix Local?**
-<p>The Cloudant service name will display as "Local".</p>
+<p>Yes, it can be found here, https://ibm.box.com/s/7kycwiiyyoz4a651l6lkuafkylu0eo6p.</p>

 **Who is responsible for the Cloudant service broker?**
-<p>Support will make the appropriate changes to the service broker.
-If you have an existing dedicated cluster, support must configure the broker to point to the new local cluster.
-Support will follow the normal Bluemix
+<p>Cloudant makes the appropriate changes to the service broker.
+If you have an existing dedicated cluster, Cloudant configures the broker to point to the new local cluster and follows the normal Bluemix
 CR/DR process.</p>

-**How does the Cloudant operations team access my Bluemix Local environment?**
+**How will Cloudant operations access my Bluemix Local environment?**
 <p>The Cloudant team uses the existing tether/relay provided by Bluemix.
 No new networking
-requirements are required for Cloudant support to access the your environment.</p>
+requirements are required for Cloudant to access your environment.</p>

 **What is Logmet?
 Why does Cloudant need it?**
 <p>Logmet is our logging infrastructure.
 Logmet requires its own hardware resources.
 Cloudant sends logs to
 Logmet so that your information can be stored locally.
 Logmet is a separate deployment.
 You do not need one Logmet deployment per Cloudant cluster.
-All Cloudant clusters, within one Bluemix Local environment, can share the same Logmet instance.</p>
+All Cloudant clusters, within one Bluemix Local environment, share the same Logmet instance.</p>

 **Where do you send metrics and monitoring information?**
-<p>Metrics and monitoring information is sent to Cloudant through the tether.
-Without it, you could not properly maintain your local cluster.<p>
+<p>Cloudant receives metrics and monitoring information through the tether.
+Without it, you cannot properly maintain your local cluster.<p>

 **How is VMware clustering set up for Cloudant, Logmet, and Bluemix?**
 <p>Cloudant must be on a VMware cluster separate from Bluemix to prevent noisy neighbor